Hyperparameter Tuning: A Comprehensive Guide

 What is the role of dropout rate in hyperparameter tuning?

-What is the importance of documenting hyperparameter experiments?
+What is the value of documenting hyperparameter experiments?

 Documenting hyperparameter experiments helps track settings tested, results obtained, and observations made.
 This documentation serves as a valuable reference for future projects.